-Sentinel’s Storm Center is here to help you do just that.
-This site contains all the information, resources, planning tools and emergency contacts you’ll need to plan, prepare and protect your home, business, and personal assets in the event that a major storm affects us here in the Carolinas.
+Sentinel’s Storm Center has you covered.
+In the event of a hurricane, tropical storm or other natural disaster, the storm center has all the information, resources, planning tools and emergency contacts you’ll need to plan, prepare and protect your home, business, and personal assets.

-And should you experience a loss and need to file a storm-related claim, follow the instructions in the storm center’s File a Claim section.
-Getting your life back on track as quickly and easily as possible is our top priority.
+And should you experience a loss and need to file a storm-related claim, follow the instructions in the Storm Center’s File a Claim section.
+Getting your life back on track as quickly as possible is our top priority.

 Business Continuity Planning